Iterative Training of Physics-Informed Neural Networks with Fourier-enhanced Features: Numerical Experiments

 Across all these problems, our proposed method attains the lowest median errors with reduced variability.
 On Helmholtz, IFeF-PD achieves the best relative $L^2$ error of $3.5 \times10^{-5}$.
 On convection, IFeF achieves the best error of $4.3 \times10^{-5}$.
 Even in the nonlinear case of Burgers' equation, IFeF obtains the lowest median error.

-In addition, we conducted an ablation study where we discarded the RFF basis extension but performed a similar iterative two-step optimization process, obtaining similar but slightly better results than the Vanilla PINN ($1.4923\times10^{-2}$ relative $L^2$-error) on the low-frequency convection problem.
+In addition, we conducted an ablation study where we discarded the RFF basis extension but performed a similar iterative two-step optimization process, obtaining results that were similar but slightly better than those of the Vanilla PINN ($1.4923\times10^{-2}$ relative $L^2$-error) on the low-frequency convection problem.
 Figure~\ref{fig:Helmholtz_lowfi} presents the predictions for the low-frequency 2D Helmholtz case.
 On a logarithmic scale, the gap between IFeF-PINN and other methods is consistent with the box plot summaries.
 These results highlight the strong approximation capability of the proposed method, especially for linear equations, underscoring its robustness for solving diverse PDEs.